-- Regulatory and strategic approaches are increasingly focusing on minimising pollution by being stringent on polluting sectors.
+- In the presence of a strong institutional and regulatory landscape, alignment and consistency is an emerging challenge that requires cooperative governance and regulatory/strategic approaches that aim for alignment.
+As in the USA, a centralised unit that aligns legislation and fosters the sharing of knowledge, data and WQM skills is essential for sustainable basin management. - Regulatory and strategic approaches are increasingly focusing on minimising pollution by being stringent on polluting sectors.
 As illustrated by China, shifting the regulatory approaches to improving monitoring and compliance, and also enforcing the 'polluter pays' principle, forces polluters to minimise pollution and also provides finances to the regulating entity (through taxes or fines).
 India is also showing intent on implementing this strategy, although institutional challenges are delaying implementation.
 Innovative land-use planning approaches in Porto Alegre illustrate that all sectors have a role to play in minimising pollution. - Coherent regulatory regimes and strategic institutional approaches are being supported by appropriate financial mechanisms and cooperative actions within these catchments.
 Improvement in the Environmental Protection Law (EPL) in China enabled the effective implementation of monitoring and compliance, and therefore emission levies.
 In Porto Alegre, for example, the recently released Resilience Strategy promotes building resilience by collaboration, participatory budgeting and aligning the strategic intent of the various departments. - Natural (green) infrastructure is recognised as critical aspect of integrated management of water quality in urban and rural settings.
-The Danube and Rhine Rivers have shifted basin management efforts (including WQM and flood management) to green approaches that meet water management objectives while also preserving ecosystems. - Addressing WQ problems requires political will at all levels, because sustained financing and attention is required over a long period of time, and can have short term economic impacts (that are balanced by long-term economic benefits).
+The Danube and Rhine Rivers have shifted basin management efforts (including WQM and flood management) to green approaches that meet water management objectives while also preserving ecosystems. - Addressing water quality problems requires political will at all levels, because sustained financing and attention is required over a long period of time, and can have short term economic impacts (that are balanced by long-term economic benefits).
 This has two components.
 Firstly, basin management is long-term process that requires political will to build the required institutional capacity and financial sustainability.
 Secondly, there are various economic (and financial) approaches that can be implemented to fund the cost of water management, and the selection of the approach should be depend on the individual context.
-This can range from pollution charges for direct discharge of wastewater in Germany, or financial compensation for environmental services in France - Government needs to play a lead role in driving, coordinating and often financing the remediation of critical water quality problems in the public interest, possibly leveraging innovative sources of finance.
+This can range from pollution charges for direct discharge of wastewater in Germany, or financial compensation for environmental services in France - Government needs to play a lead role in driving, coordinating and often financing the remediation of critical Water quality problems in the public interest, possibly leveraging innovative sources of finance.
 The Ganga Basin initiative in India illustrates that government needs to drive efforts to remediate water resources, and also source funding.
 As in India, political will has increased the willingness of international funding entities to be involved in funding the initiatives, and to also build the required institutional and regulatory mechanisms required to rehabilitate the basin.

-- Clean tech supported by green economy initiatives and financing mechanisms provides targeted ways of reducing pollution at source.
-The private sector has a crucial role to play in minimising its impacts on water resources.
-Collaborative efforts by the private sector and international funding organisations (such as the World Bank) and/or NGOs (such as WWF) illustrate that by sharing water risks, benefits can also be shared.
-There is therefore a recognition that business risk associated with physical, reputational and/or regulatory impacts has contributed to collective action initiatives associated with new emerging partnerships. - The SDG implementation provides a valuable opportunity to tackle WQ problems in a coherent manner.
-A key success of the EU Nitrates Directive is that the interventions implemented by countries (in order to meet the EU objectives) have multiple benefits, such as improving WQ monitoring, providing electricity through biogas, and improving agricultural efficiency.
+The SDG implementation provides a valuable opportunity to tackle water quality problems in a coherent manner.
+A key success of the EU Nitrates Directive is that the interventions implemented by countries (in order to meet the EU objectives) have multiple benefits, such as improving water quality monitoring, providing electricity through biogas, and improving agricultural efficiency.